 ITALY AND THE NORTHERN LAKES

-With a magnificent view of the Alps, the lakes of Northern Italy are the scenic shores that many venture to taking small holidays away from the cities.
-There are 3 main, most well known and 2 additional that are less popular worldwide.
-Typically, non-European travelers visit Lake Como, many fixated on the possibility of seeing George Clooney if by chance he is staying at his property there.
-Most travelers coming from other European countries tend to visit Lake Garda, home of a small castle enclosed shore town, Sirmione.
-Lake Maggiore is also quite popular and large in area however, most Italians holiday to the shore of Lake Orta when they need a water-related holiday.
-Lake Iseo is the last of the 5 we will mention in this article and is the least well-known but is still a great option for a lake-view vacation.
+With a magnificent view of the Alps, the lakes of northern Italy are the scenic shores that many explore to take small holidays away from the cities.
+There are 3 main and most well known lakes and 2 additional ones that are less famous.
+Typically, non-European travelers visit Lake Como, many fixated on the possibility of seeing George Clooney if by chance he is staying in his property there.
+Most travelers coming from other European countries tend to visit Lake Garda, home of a small medieval shore town, Sirmione.
+Lake Maggiore is also quite popular and large; however most Italians go to the shore of Lake Orta when they need a water-related holiday.
+Lake Iseo is the last of the 5 we will mention in this article and is the least well-known but is still a great option for a lake vacation.

 LAKE COMO / LAGO DI COMO

-Like we said, who would pass up the opportunity to see the world-renowned actor, Mr. Clooney himself!
-Although you may not spot George, Lake Como is a beautiful additional stop on your Italian holiday.
-It’s a very simple train ride from Milan at only about 30 minutes.
-Remember when we said that Italians vacation more often to Lake Orta?
-Well, the Milanese people flood to Como on the weekends or short stints of time-off from work.
-It’s just such a simple ride so definitely an easy add to a few days trip to Milan.
+Who would pass up the opportunity to see the world-renowned actor, Mr. Clooney himself!
+Although you may not spot George, Lake Como is still a beautiful stop on your Italian holiday.
+It’s a very short train ride from Milan as it takes about 30 minutes.
+Remember when we said that Italians prefer going to Lake Orta?
+Well, the people of Milan flood to Como on the weekends or whenever they have time off from work.
+It’s just such an easy and quick trip so Lake Como is definitely worth visiting if you’re staying in Milan.

-If you rent a car, feel free to drive along the lake shore for some spectacular views.
-If coming by train, head into Varenna, a very small village on the coast with a ferry that connects all of the lake’s major towns.
-This special village is home to a small castle with a miniature olive grove adjacent two the castle walls.
-Throughout the castle, you’ll find eerie ghost statues in various places and poses.
-It’s a unique view of the lake and a quite interesting (and slightly frightening) one on a day with some fog.
+If you have a car, try driving along the lake shore for some spectacular views.
+If you’re coming by train, head into Varenna, a very small village on the coast with a ferry that connects all of the lake’s major towns.
+This special village is home to a small castle with a miniature olive grove growing next to the castle walls.
+Throughout the castle, you’ll find eerie statues in various places and poses.
+It’s a unique view of the lake and a quite interesting (and slightly frightening) experience on a foggy day.

-Bellagio is probably the most well known town on the lake for its expensive shops and romantic atmosphere.
-From here, you can also take the cable car to Brunate for a more elaborated view of Lake Como and its surroundings.
+Bellagio is probably the most well known town on the lake due to its expensive shops and romantic atmosphere.
+From here, you can take the cable car to Brunate for a more panoramic view of Lake Como and its surroundings.
 The summer heat may be more bearable from up high as well!
-Monte Boletto is the sport-enthused traveler’s break from lounging on the lake shore.
-Hike up there for a drop in temperature and some lake views as well.
-During the Christmas season, the actual town of Como hosts a lovely holiday market that draws plenty of attention despite the wind and slightly frigid temperatures.
+Monte Boletto is the perfect break from lounging on the lake shore for anyone who loves sports.
+Hike up there for a drop in temperature and some views of the lake.
+During the Christmas season, the town of Como hosts a lovely holiday market that draws plenty of attention despite the wind and slightly frigid temperatures.

 LAKE GARDA / LAGO DI GARDA

 Drive around this lake for about 160 km of lake-side views.
-The area around this massive body of water is home to plenty of parks and other excursion opportunities.
-On the Southern edge is Gardaland, an amusement park consisting of 7 large roller coasters and 4 water rides.
-Although it doesn’t sit directly on the lake, it’s an easy trip from there for a day of added excitement.
-Also close to this lake is Venice and Verona, two cities known for their romantic atmospheres and that are familiar with plenty of tourism year round.
+The area around this massive body of water is home to plenty of amusement parks and other fun opportunities.
+On the Southern edge is Gardaland, an amusement park with 7 large roller coasters and 4 water rides.
+Although it doesn’t sit directly on the lake, it’s an easy trip from there for a day of excitement.
+Venice and Verona, two cities known for their romantic atmospheres, are also close to Lake Garda.

-On the opposite side is Milan, so Garda is another easy day trip from Northern Italy’s main metropolitan city.
+On the opposite side is Milan, so Garda is another easy day trip from northern Italy’s biggest city.
 A botanical garden on Mount Baldo can be reached by the lake-side town of Malcesine.
-This mountain is about 1220 meters high and a good way to explore different views of Garda from added elevation.
-Nature is a strong attribute of Lake Garda with the abundance of vegetation and compatible with highland and dry summer climates.
+This mountain is about 1220 meters high and will let you explore different views of Garda from higher altitude.

-Sirmione, the adorable, small castle-walled town on the lake is a gem along the shore.
-The turquoise water, old stone walls, and blooming flowers make this village a must-visit of the area.
-On the tip of a small peninsula, Sirmione has quite a few lovely beaches to relax and enjoy the water or a pina colada during the warmer months of the year.
+Sirmione, an adorable, small, castle-walled town on the lake is a gem along the shore.
+The turquoise water, old stone walls, and blooming flowers make this village a must-visit if you’re in the area.
+Since it’s on the tip of a small peninsula, Sirmione has quite a few lovely beaches to relax in and enjoy the water or a pina colada during the warmer months of the year.
 Additionally on this bit of land is the residence of the Catulla family.
-Known better as the “Grotte di Catullo,” this villa was built between the 100 BC and 100 AD, and was home to an important figure of the Roman empire.
-The area is now full of lemon and olive trees as well.
-It’s yet another spectacular view.
-This is Italy’s largest lake, so it has plenty to explore!
+Known better as the “Grotte di Catullo”, this villa was built between 100 BC and 100 AD, and was home to an important figure of the Roman empire.
+The area is now full of lemon and olive trees and it’s yet another spectacular view.
+This is Italy’s largest lake, so there’s plenty to explore!

 LAKE MAGGIORE / LAGO DI MAGGIORE

-Italy’s Northernmost lake is that of Lake Maggiore, dipping into Switzerland at the northern end.
-This is considered one of the main three northern lakes, as it is popular among tourists.
+Italy’s northernmost lake is that of Lake Maggiore, which dips into Switzerland at the northern end.
+This is considered one of the main three northern lakes, and it is quite popular among tourists.

-Reaching the Alps, this lake has a unique and close up view of some of the finest natural areas.
-Everything from zoological and botanical gardens, extreme sports, historical castles with newly grown mountainous vegetation, and more surround its narrow body.
-It is about 65 km in length and is the second largest in Italy after Lake Garda.
-It’s Northern position produces a humid subtropical climate, allowing for mild winters and summers, trapping heat in the colder months and giving way to a cooling water breeze in the warmer months.
+This lake has a unique and close up view of some of the finest natural areas.
+Everything from zoological and botanical gardens, to extreme sports, historical castles with newly grown mountainous vegetation, and more surround its narrow body.
+It is about 65 km in length and it’s the second largest lake in Italy after Lake Garda.
+Its northern position produces a humid subtropical climate, allowing for mild winters and summers, releasing heat in the colder months and giving way to a cooling water breeze in the warmer months.
 If you are an extreme sports fan or just enjoy an active vacation, Lake Maggiore is the destination for you.

 The Santa Anna Gorge creates the perfect spot for rafting and kayaking in the lake’s mild waters.
 The surrounding mountainous terrain is also a great area for mountain biking and hiking.
-The Mottarone Mountain gives way to a unique 360 degree, all-encompassing view, easily reached by cable car if you’re not up for the intense hiking excursion.
+The Mottarone Mountain provides a unique 360 degree, all-encompassing view, easily reached by cable car if you’re not up for the intense hiking excursion.

-From here, you are made aware of the various fortresses and churches built into the mountains that have been there for centuries.
-The town of Stresa is the most commonly visited by tourists for accommodation.
-But plenty of space on this large lake is suitable for tourism and an overnight stay.
+From here, you can see the various fortresses and churches built into the mountains that have been there for centuries.
+The town of Stresa is the most commonly visited by tourists for accommodation, but plenty of towns near this large lake are suitable for tourism and an overnight stay.

 LAKE ORTA / LAGO DI ORTA

 The main attraction of Lake Orta is the island of San Guilio and for good reason.
 It’s the only island on the lake and carries a unique charm and view of the lake’s main shores.
-The “Sacred Mountain” / Sacro Monte gives way to an out-of-this-world view during the afternoon sunset and dusk hours.
+The “Sacred Mountain” / Sacro Monte gives way to an out-of-this-world view during the sunset and dusk.
 With the perspective from the island, you can see the shore, the mountain and the sky in a frame that no photo will do justice.
-Try out the Italian favorite lake vacation spot and see for yourself!
+Try out the favorite Italian lake vacation spot and see for yourself!

 LAKE ISEO / LAGO DI ISEO

-The rules of the island exclude cars, allowing for only bikes and mopeds.
+Cars are not permitted on the island, which forces people to travel with bikes and mopeds.
 But hiking is a great way to explore as well.
 Find your way up to the Madonna della Ceriola church of the 13th century through groves of olive and walnut trees.
-Be prepared to break a sweat but it is well-worth it!
+Be prepared to break a sweat but it is well worth it!
 Many Medieval towns dot the main lake shores such as Riva di Solto, Marone, Sarnico, and of course, the town of Iseo itself.
 Marasino and Sulzano host a ferry to the island so those are a must visit.
-However, all have their charm!
+However, all of these have their own charm!